 Ricotta, Lemon, and Arugula Quiche

-Add a salad, and quiche becomes a complete meal -- one as casual or formal as you like.
-This version gets richness from ricotta cheese and bursts of flavor from peppery arugula and lemon zest.
-Serve slices with the salad alongside, or piled on top.
+Add a salad, and quiche becomes a complete meal.
+This version gets richness from ricotta and bursts of flavor from peppery arugula and lemon zest.

 - Yield: Makes 1 eight-inch quiche